How to Maximize Your Self-Care- Are You a Self-Care Cliché?

-Today I will be talking about what self-care really means!
+Today we are talking about what self-care means!

-Over the years, the definition of self-care has been deluded into over-spending, over-indulgence, procrastination.
+Over the years, the definition of self-care has been deluded into over-spending, over-indulgence, and procrastination.

 Self-care is formally defined as, “the practice of taking action to preserve or improve one’s own health” (Oxford Languages).
 This means self-care is the action of improving the quality of your life in the long run- not short-term satisfaction.
 Do not use the term self-care to cover up your bad habits!

 Find out if you fall into any of these self-care cliché categories!

 Let’s get into it!